 What is attractive about the medieval balance between practicalities and the preservation of land for the common good is that it allows for a blurring of the division between the two extremes of complete public access one hand and on the other a total exclusion of all those who d0 not own land.

-It may be an unrealizable dream, but nevertheless I will end by encourage all landowners, especially New Hampshire farmers to consider the idea of noblesse oblige in regard to their land.
-At the same time I would like to encourage New Hampshire citizens, if accorded this privilege, to respect the land they go on to.
-I am aware that the Americans’ love of hunting with guns might during deer season might need thinking about if this is going to work, but if we can find a way of making it happen, I believe that we will have an even happier nation if we do!
+It may be an unrealizable dream, but nevertheless I will end by encourage all landowners to consider the idea of noblesse oblige in regard to their land.
+At the same time I would like to encourage citizens, if accorded this privilege, to respect the land they go on to.
+I am aware that the Americans' love of hunting with guns might during deer season might need thinking about if this is going to work - perhaps this might have to restrained as a condition of access in some cases - but if we can find a way of making it happen, I believe that we will have an even happier nation if we do!